jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 ## Result
 ### Quantitative performance

-Full quantitatve analysis can be found in "report/report.pdf".
+Full quantitatve analysis can be found in "FinalReport_JustinSun_JerryHou-Liu.pdf".

 ### Other Approaches
 In a previous iteration of the project, we attempted to use an agent with